How to Use Pinterest for Etsy Shops in 2023

 Pin from other accounts

 You’ll also want to be pinning from other accounts.
-Start following other people and take a look at their boards to see if their boards match your shop’s personality and taste.
+Start following other people and other Etsy shop owners and take a look at their boards to see if their boards match your shop’s personality and taste.

 You may think it doesn’t make sense to share product pins from other sellers, but as long as they are not a direct competitor then it will help your Etsy sales.